chrisbroski/simple-css/README.md

     body {max-width: 580px; }

 Setting a maximum width may be the most important improvement to readability over default browser styles alone.
 Choose a random book from your shelf and open to any page.
 Count the words of a single line of paragraph text.
 Your measurement should fall in between 10 and 15 (or about 72 characters per line).
-This was not chosen randomly &mdash; the longer a line of text becomes, the easier it is to lose vertical eye position while reading a paragraph. <a href="http://www.w3.org/TR/2008/REC-WCAG20-20081211/#visual-audio-contrast-visual-presentation">The W3C Web Content Accessibility Guidelines recommend a maximum of 80 characters per line</a>.
+This was not chosen arbitrarily &mdash; the longer a line of text becomes, the easier it is to lose vertical eye position while reading a paragraph. <a href="http://www.w3.org/TR/2008/REC-WCAG20-20081211/#visual-audio-contrast-visual-presentation">The W3C Web Content Accessibility Guidelines recommend a maximum of 80 characters per line</a>.

 When the Web was being invented, most screens were much smaller and lower resolution than today.
 Web documents that were easily readable full-screen then are now unacceptable maximized on a 24-inch, 1,920 pixel wide monitor, rendering many paragraphs as a single long line.
 A body width of 580 pixels is room for about 72 characters in my browser's default paragraph sans-serif font.